vishalcloudyuga/dcos-docs/1.9/usage/cli/command-reference/dcos-config/dcos-config-unset.md

 ---

 # Description
-This command removes a property from the configuration file.
+Remove a property from the configuration file.

 # Usage